 What Now?
 Homeschooling?

-As schools around the country publish their plans for re-opening in the fall of 2020 after extended spring closures, homeschool advocates continue to see more parents of school kids interested in homeschooling.
+As schools around the country publish their plans for the upcoming academic year, homeschool advocates continue to see more families who tried homeschooling last year deciding to continue.

-For real, this time—not the suddenly-home-from-school situation parents faced in the spring.
+For real, this time—not the suddenly-home-from-school situation parents faced when schools suddenly closed.

 You may be one of them, or as an already-established homeschooler, you may be helping a friend or family member transitioning from suddenly schooling at home to independent homeschooling.